kujen5/Solidity-Simple-Storage/README.md

-## To-Do
+## TODO

-- Implement more tests (Fuzz Tests / Intergration Tests / Mutations Tests) to better test our code.
+- [ ] Implement more tests (Fuzz Tests / Intergration Tests / Mutations Tests) to better test our code.
 100% apparent coverage is not enough.
-- Implement Network Configurations for ZkSync Sepolia, Arbitrum Sepolia, and other networks.
+- [ ] Implement Network Configurations for ZkSync Sepolia, Arbitrum Sepolia, and other networks.
-- Add more features.
+- [ ] Add more features.

 ## Thank you!